kmusayeva/GlobalAMFPred/README.md

 2. Tree-based methods: Random Forest (rf), Gradient Boosting (gb), LightGBM (lgbm), XGBoost, CatBoost
 3. Multi-label learners: Ensembles of classifier chains (ecc), Label Powerset (lp)
 4. Margin classifier: Support-vector machines (svm)
-5. Ensembles of methods: Autogluon
+5. Ensembles of many methods: Autogluon

 All methods, except ecc and lp, are binary relevance learners: learning/classification is done for each label separately.
 On the other hand, ecc and lp leverage label relationships.